infnttlab/benchmarks/COSA_BioInfo_Fog_Computing/README.md

 ./install_deepnano_kraken.sh
 ```

-At the end of its execution, a folder named `fog_computing/` will be created, which contains:
+A folder named `fog_computing/` will be created, which contains:
 - `deepnano/` with all the scripts needed to run Deepnano software do tests.
 - `jellyfish-1.1.11/` with a needed library
 - `kraken-0.10.5-beta/`